CEA-MetroCarac/pystack3d/paper/paper.md

 Certainly, one of the most widely used open-source software for performing image stack corrections is the Fiji software [@Fiji], a distribution of ImageJ.
 Written in Java, this software offers numerous macros for the analysis and processing of 2D and 3D images.
 Unfortunately, most of these macros do not support multiprocessing, resulting in processing times that can span hours for stacks composed of several thousand images.

-In addition to being a tool that can be easily used into a workflow using Python scripting, ``PyStack3D`` has been developed to achieve processing times of just a few minutes through its full multiprocessing capabilities, enabling easy workflow stopping, readjusting and restarting.
+In addition to being a tool that can be easily used into a workflow using Python scripting, ``PyStack3D`` has been developed to achieve processing times of just a few minutes through its full multiprocessing capabilities (see [Appendice](#appendice), enabling easy workflow stopping, readjusting and restarting.

 The workflow components currently offered by ``PyStack3D`` are: